hoavu-cs/ProofBFS/README.md

 ## High level ideas
 - P = {a, b, c} is a pool of facts that could be assumptions or relevant technical results that you know is true
 - A goal statement X
-- At each round:
-An agent called Alice will generate an interesting statement z that she thinks is interesting toward proving X Bob verifies z.
+- In each round, an agent called Alice will generate an interesting statement z that she thinks is interesting toward proving X
+Bob verifies z.
 He can either approve, ask for clarification or fix.
 If there is a bug, Alice has one chance to fix it.
 If she still fails, move to the next round.
-- The program will stop when the goal or maximum number of rounds is reached.
+The program will stop when the goal or maximum number of rounds is reached.

-A few things to keep in mind:
+A few things to keep in mind
-1. We want to make sure that each newly derived statement is short enough to be verified confidently.
+* Ensure each newly derived statement is short and easy to verify.
-2. Each new statement must also be reasonably "interesting"; for example, "if a = b, and b = 2 then a = 2" is not interesting and will pollute the statement pool P.
-3. Even if the final goal isn't reached, we still hope that one can get interesting partial results; these can be interesting on their own!
+* Even if the final goal isn’t reached, aim for interesting partial results or progress.
-4. We don't want to be over-reliant on frontier models.
-The goal is to help local models have respectable performance.
+* Avoid over-reliance on frontier models; the goal is to help local models achieve respectable performance.
-5. Be realistic.
-This won't solve a deep theorem on its own.
-I doubt the current generation of AI can reach that level any time soon.
+* Be realistic: this approach won’t solve a deep theorem on its own.
+Current AI likely isn’t at that level yet.
-You can use it as a helper to prove some technical lemmas.
-Double check everything.
+* Use it as a helper for proving technical lemmas, and double-check everything carefully.

 ## Setup